 It’s this type of language that helps language to develop as it encourages your newborn to listen.

 Your baby will also find your voice very soothing so use it to calm her at times of stress, such as new experiences for example, doctors appointments.

-Yes, use baby talk/parentese, but don’t go completely mad with cutesy language – remember that good language development comes from exposure to… yup, good language.
+Yes, use baby talk/parentese, but don’t go completely mad with cutesy language.
+Good language development comes from exposure to good language!